 Matters related to curriculum touch students most closely.
 They affect what is taught in classrooms and how it’s taught.
 Curriculum matters!

-Some basic decisions about curriculum are matters of law.
+Many basic decisions about curriculum are matters of law.
 For example, California requires every school to offer students access to “a broad course of study.”
 Among other things, that means elementary students, not just their older siblings, should get instruction in science and art.
 All middle and high school students need some career education.
 And every student, throughout their time in school, should be exposed to history and civics, along with the basics of English language arts and mathematics.